 Thomas’ path to L327-Fitness began at a local supermarket chain in July.
 While checking out, I struck up a conversation with the cashier.
 She noticed my accent and asked what brought me to South Africa.

 After sharing about Extreme Response and the Fish Hoek Dream Center, she asked if there were any programs for youth.
 With excitement, I told her we just launched the L327 Functional Fitness program.

 She responded that her nephew was at home “sitting around” and was looking for something to fill his time.
 I told her he would be welcome.
 She told me he would be there.

 Low and behold, the following day a spindly young man from a local settlement appeared at the gym, having no clue what he was getting himself into.
 Fast forward a few weeks and Thomas* became the fifth member of our Silverback crew (the name the group chose for themselves).

 Fourteen-year-old Thomas is the strong, quiet type.
 As a fitness apprentice, he is filled with potential.
 He and the other Silverbacks are growing physically and emotionally.
 I see his self-confidence and leadership qualities developing week after week.

-My hope for Thomas is he that grows to realize his full potential as an image-bearer of Christ and he realize amazing success as an adult.
+My hope for Thomas is that he grows to realize his full potential as an image-bearer of Christ and he realizes amazing success as an adult.
 Learn more about L327-Fitness here.

 *Name changed for privacy.